-2020 has brought many changes to the W.D.C.A., including many new faces on our Board of Directors.
+2020 and 2021 have brought many changes to the W.D.C.A., including many new faces on our Board of Directors.
 Please take a moment to get to know them here:

 Dave has long been associated with the cultural fabric of Wallaceburg.
 Recently retired after serving as Music Director at WDSS for 31 years, he now serves as the Music Director for the Wallaceburg Concert Bands which he helped establish 4 years ago.
 He is also the founder and playing-leader for The Brass Factory Big Band and a member of the Wallaceburg Brass Quintet.
 He served as President of the Wallaceburg and District Council for the Arts for several years, was Music Director for several large-scale musicals, is a former member of The Lounge Lizards, Music Director for the WAMBO Interdenominational Church Service, is active in the Music Ministry in his own church and contributes an Arts column in the local Courier Press.

 I was born in Chatham (Wallaceburg didn’t have a hospital when I entered this world), and raised in Wallaceburg.
 I attended Central Public, W.T.
 Laing and WDSS.
 Received a diploma in Recreation Leadership in 1977.
 I have worked in Municipal Recreation for the Town of Wallaceburg and subsequently the Municipality of Chatham-Kent ever since.